-How do the Australian Privacy Principles (APPs) interact with the privacy safeguards?
+How do the Australian Privacy Principles interact with the privacy safeguards?

-The privacy safeguards set out the privacy rights and obligations for participants in the CDR system.
+The Consumer Data Right (CDR) privacy safeguards set out the privacy rights and obligations for participants in the system.
 They apply only to CDR data that is also personal information.

-The CDR Privacy Safeguard Guidelines set out further information on the interaction between the APPs and the privacy safeguards, at the beginning of Chapters 1-13 (Privacy Safeguards 1-13), and in Chapter A (Introductory Matters).
+Data holders must also comply with both APP 1 and Privacy Safeguard 1, which relate to open and transparent management of personal information and CDR data respectively.
+These obligations apply concurrently.
+The CDR Privacy Safeguard Guidelines set out further information on the interaction between the APPs and the privacy safeguards, at the beginning of chapters 1 to 13 (Privacy Safeguards 1 to 13), and in chapter A.

 How do the credit reporting provisions in the Privacy Act interact with the CDR system?

-CDR data may also constitute ‘credit information’ as set out in section 6N of the Privacy Act.
+CDR data may also constitute ‘credit information’ as set out in the definitions at section 6N of the Privacy Act.

 Was this page helpful?